Whole Home Generators in Winnipeg: Power Through Any Storm

 Running Costs

-Natural gas generators cost about $3–$5 per hour at full load.
-A typical outage might use $50–$150 in fuel.
-Budget $200–$400 per year for upkeep — oil changes, filters, and a check-up.
-Many Winnipeg electricians offer annual maintenance plans.
+Natural gas generators cost about $3 to $5 per hour at full load.
+A typical outage might use $50 to $150 in fuel.
+Budget $200 to $400 per year for upkeep: oil changes, filters, and an annual check-up.
+Many Winnipeg electricians offer maintenance plans that include all of this plus a load test.